-I wish to explore the idea that non-human intelligences have influenced the development of our more advanced civilizations.
+I am exploring the idea that non-human intelligences have influenced the development of our more advanced civilizations.
 The ancient Mesoamericans believed a god known as the “Feathered Serpent” helped them and I want to understand how and why.

 I expected the Mayan coast to be the best place to find the wind god.
 The refreshing breeze off the sea seems to reaffirm the pledge of return.

 Travel Tips: Welcome to the Yucatan, Mexico

 There is more to the Yucatan and Mexico than beautiful beaches and spicy food.
 If you allow yourself to wander, you become aware of some glaring and paradoxical features.
 Mexico is a land of contrast – the place where you see folk-made statues of the laughing and skeletal ‘La Catrina’ standing next to churches and remnants of Spanish colonialism.
 You will see opposite extremes like luxurious modern homes towering over beggars in the street.